Slip and Fall at a Rental Property: Who’s Liable?

 Common Causes of Tenant Fall Claims

 A tenant fall claim can arise from many different hazardous conditions, especially in areas that experience frequent foot traffic.
+These are among the most common locations where slip and falls occur across California rental properties.
 Common causes include:

 • Wet or slippery floors